-As the CMPD is preparing different scenarios regarding EU response to crisis situations, it is useful to provide them with concise conflict analysis and policy recommendations even when the crisis is not yet imminent.
-Civilian Planning Conduct Capability (CPCC) Placed under direct authority of the HR/VP but the Managing Director for Crisis Response and Operational Coordination seems to act as intermediary.
-The CPCC is responsible for the planning, deployment, conduct, and review of civilian crisis management.
+missions.
+The integration of civil and military capacities led to an imbalance between the two, with military staff outnumbering civilian staff.
+CMPD is responsible for the strategic planning of civilian and military CSDP missions.
+While the CMPD is placed under the direct authority of the HR/VP, Macjej Popowski, Deputy SG for interinstitutional affairs is responsible for coordinating all the crisis management structures (CMDP, CPCC and EUMS) as well as the Directorate for Conflict Prevention and Security Policy.
+After a restructuring, there is now a policy and lessons learned unit inside the CMPD which is a promising development.
+The actual planners of CSDP missions are working separately from those units and it is more difficult for civil society to access them.
+Evaluation of CSDP missions' impact and recommendations regarding their performance should therefore be submitted to all three CMPD units.
+As the CMPD is preparing different scenarios regarding EU response to crisis situations, it is useful to provide conflict analysis and policy them with concise recommendations even when the crisis is not yet imminent.
+The CPCC is responsible for the planning, deployment, Civilian Planning Conduct Capability conduct, and review of civilian crisis management.
+(CPCC) While the CPCC is placed under the direct authority of the HR/VP, Macjej Popowski, Deputy SG for interinstitutional affairs is responsible for coordinating all the crisis management structures (CMDP, CPCC and EUMS) as well as the Directorate for Conflict Prevention and Security Policy.
 Considering the shortage of staff at the moment, policy advice and recommendations regarding civilian CSDP missions should be clear and concise.
-EU Delegations Heads of delegations receive instructions from the HR/VP.
+Heads of delegations receive instructions from the EU Delegations HR/VP.
 In areas where the Commission exercises powers, the respective Commissioner may also issue instructions to the Delegation.
 Heads of delegations are now political appointees who represent the EU in the country where the delegation is accredited.
-They are most usefully approached at delegation level, where country-specific conflict expertise is valued.
-To ensure that information submitted at delegation level is also received in Brussels, it should be sent to the contact person in the EEAS (thematic and regional directorates) and in DEVCO.
+However, there seem to be some operational problems regarding the delegation of management and financial tasks within the Delegation hierarchy and the way communication works between the Delegation and the EEAS and respective Commission services which impede the effectiveness of Delegations' work.
+At delegation level, country-specific conflict expertise is valued.
+To ensure that information submitted at delegation level is also received in Brussels, it should be sent to the regional divisions/units in the EEAS (thematic and regional directorates) and in DEVCO as well as the Division for Conflict Prevention, Peacebuilding and Mediation Instruments.
 EU Special Representatives EU special representatives (EUSRs) are appointed by the Council of the EU on a proposal from the HR/VP to whom they report directly.
 EUSRs are a way for the EU to increase its presence in a specific country or region as they act as a 'face' of the EU.
-At the moment, the EU has nine EUSRs covering different countries and regions.
-For a list of EUSRs, please click here .
+At the moment, the EU has ten EUSRs covering different countries and regions.
+For a list of EUSRs, please click here.
 Depending on the context in which they operate, EUSRs might be involved in shuttle diplomacy, mediation efforts and other peacebuilding initiatives.
-EUSRs are supported by a team of advisors and are, in general, open to engage with civil society.
+EUSRs are supported by a team of advisors who are, in general, the first contact point for civil society.